Warner Baxter: Film career

-By 1936, Baxter was the highest-paid actor in Hollywood, but by 1943, he had slipped to B movie roles, and he starred in a series of Crime Doctor films for Columbia Pictures.
+By 1936, Baxter was the highest-paid contract actor in Hollywood, but by 1943, he had slipped to B movie roles, and he starred in a series of Crime Doctor films for Columbia Pictures.
 Baxter had roles in more than 100 films from 1914 to 1950.
 In 1936, Baxter had what Leonard Maltin considered his finest job of acting in John Ford's The Prisoner of Shark Island.

 Personal troubles and breakdown

 During the mid-1930s Baxter began to have career and personal troubles.
 The studio system and being a top leading man with Fox made him wealthy beyond his dreams but it also let him in for some significant personal problems.
 Baxter said he was envious of his friend Ronald Colman.
 "Look at that guy.
 He only makes one or two pictures a year.
 I've got to work practically every day in the year."
 He seemed unable to pry himself away from his salary as a contract star.
 Some of his better roles in this period were on loan out from his home studio, Fox Picture Corporation.
 His MGM loan out for Robin Hood of El Dorado was an example.
 Director William Wellman's recollections in the 2015 biography by his son went into some detail.
 Baxter, according to Wellman, was aging and troubled by that, as evidenced by a major drinking problem.
 Baxter told Wellman he was fine during the day but as evening approached he was "gone".
 Adding to his own insecurities as a leading man, his home studio was not known for having a strong story department.
 They relied on the formula of having their major stars repeat the same type of stories and characters when it reverberated with an audience.
 In many cases, even for Will Rogers, it often would decrease the value of the actor's contract.